ItIsCiprian/Web-Development-Bootcamp/README.md

-Throughout this comprehensive course learning curve , I cover a massive amount of tools and technologies, including:
+# Complete Web Development Bootcamp

-Front-End Web Development
+Welcome to the ultimate journey through the landscape of web development!
+This comprehensive course is your gateway to mastering a vast array of technologies and tools that are essential for becoming a proficient web developer.
+From the fundamentals of front-end design to the complexities of backend services and the cutting-edge realm of Web3, we've got you covered.

-HTML 5
+## What You Will Learn

-CSS 3
+### Front-End Web Development

-Flexbox
+- **HTML 5**: Master the backbone of the web.

-Grid
+- **CSS 3**: Style your sites with the latest CSS standards.

-Bootstrap 5
+- **Flexbox & Grid**: Create responsive layouts that work on any device.

-Javascript ES6
+- **Bootstrap 5**: Speed up your design process with this powerful framework.

-DOM Manipulation
+- **JavaScript ES6**: Bring your websites to life with modern JavaScript.

-jQuery
+- **DOM Manipulation**: Interact with and modify web pages dynamically.

-Bash Command Line
+- **jQuery**: Simplify JavaScript coding with this popular library.

-Git, GitHub and Version Control
+- **Bash Command Line**: Navigate and manipulate files with ease.

-Backend Web Development
+- **Git, GitHub, and Version Control**: Manage your code and collaborate with others.

-Node.js
+### Backend Web Development

-NPM
+- **Node.js & NPM**: Build scalable server-side applications.

-Express.js
+- **Express.js**: Create robust web applications and APIs.

-EJS
+- **EJS**: Template your dynamic content effortlessly.

-REST
+- **REST & APIs**: Connect with third-party services seamlessly.

-APIs
+- **Databases**: Store and retrieve data with SQL and PostgreSQL.

-Databases
+- **Authentication**: Secure your applications with Firebase.

-SQL
+### React.js

-PostgreSQL
+- Dive into React.js and React Hooks to build interactive UIs with ease.

-Authentication
+### Web Design

-Firebase
+- Learn the principles of design to create aesthetically pleasing websites.

-React.js
+### Deployment

-React Hooks
+- Launch your projects with GitHub Pages for the world to see.

-Web Design
+### Web3 Development

-Deployment with GitHub Pages
+- Explore the Internet Computer to build decentralized applications.

-Web3 Development on the Internet Computer
+- Understand blockchain technology and dive into token contract development.

-Blockchain technology
+- Master NFT minting, buying, and selling logic.

-Token contract development
+## Your Portfolio

-NFT minting, buying and selling logic
+By the end of this course, you will have a portfolio of over **32+ websites** showcasing your skills across a wide range of web technologies.
+This portfolio will be a testament to your hard work and dedication, ready to impress any potential employer.

-By the end of this sekf learning stage , I was able to luently programming and be ready to make any website you can dream of.
+## Start Your Journey

-I'll also build a portfolio of over 32+ websites that you can show off to any potential employer.
+Whether you're a beginner eager to dive into the world of web development or an experienced developer looking to expand your skill set, this course offers everything you need to achieve your goals.
+Join us now and start building the websites of your dreams!